inmanta/inmanta-core/docs/quickstart.rst

 On lines 1-6 we import all required packages.
 On line 9 we define the server on which we want to deploy Drupal.
 The *name* attribute is the hostname of the machine, which is later used to determine what configuration needs to be deployed on which machine.
 The *os* attribute defines which operating system this server runs.
-This attribute can be used to create configuration modules that handle the heterogeneity of different operating systems.
 The current value refers to Fedora.
-To deploy this on Ubuntu, import ubuntu and change this value to ubuntu::ubuntu1404.
 The *ip* attribute is the IP address of this host.
 In this introduction we define this attribute manually, later on we will let Inmanta manage this automatically.

 Lines 12 and 13 deploy an httpd server and mysql server on our server.